 The left-handed pitcher had varied numbers for the Reds, but he was wearing No. 57 in 1938, when he became the only pitcher in baseball history to throw back-to-back no-hitters.

 58: Luis Castillo

-Still active as a Reds starting pitcher, Castillo has a 3.62 ERA in 90 starts over four years, including an All-Star season in 2019.
+Still active as a Reds starting pitcher, Castillo posted a 3.72 ERA in 123 starts over his first five years, including an All-Star season in 2019.

 59: Ryan Lavarnway